ARTS-Laboratory/In-situ-monitoring-of-powder-bed-fusion-additive-manufacturing/system_development/Uru/v0.3/README_Event_Setup.txt

 Created by: Charlie Buren
 Date of last change: 8/01/2025

+Notes:
-Note: If you have any questions or concerns please email me at: cburen@email.sc.edu
+	- If you have any questions or concerns please email me at: cburen@email.sc.edu
+	- If you don't want to do these steps and just want the .exe's then look in the metavision_executables folder on GitHub.
+Just make make sure to copy them to a new folder so you don't overwrite them on accident.
 ------------------------------------------------------------------------------------------------------------------------------------------

 Video Exporting